-See National Language Support Overview in AIX 5L Version 5.2 National Language Support Guide and Reference for more information about Single-Source Dual Object (SSDO) commands used during installation.
+See National Language Support Overview in AIX 5L Version 5.3 National Language Support Guide and Reference for more information about Single-Source Dual Object (SSDO) commands used during installation.

-For more information about the identification and authentication of users, discretionary access control, the trusted computing base, and auditing, refer to the Security Administration in AIX 5L Version 5.2 Security Guide.
+For more information about the identification and authentication of users, discretionary access control, the trusted computing base, and auditing, refer to the Securing the network in Security.

-See Network Trusted Computing Base in AIX 5L Version 5.2 Security Guide for more information about the trusted path and enabling SAK on a terminal.
+See Trusted Computing Base in Security for more information about the trusted path and enabling SAK on a terminal.